 Working for participatory and just public budgeting for all Oregonians

 If you are not at a seat at the table, you are on the menu.
-Too long, communities of color have been on the menu.
-And if they don't give you a seat at the table, well you get a fold up chair and you make one.
+For too long communities of color have been on the menu.
+So if they don't give you a seat at the table, well you get a fold up chair and you make one.
 That's democracy.

 Participatory budgeting (PB) is a democratic process in which community members decide how to spend part of a public budget.
 It gives people real power over real money.

 Proposal ideas are formed into feasible projects